Part 1: Purpose

 Suspended at end of: Earliest Semester to Return: Fall Semester Summer following suspension Spring Semester Fall following suspension Summer Semester Spring following suspension

 Students on a second or subsequent suspension are required to sit out for one full year before re-entry without financial aid.

-All students who are re-enrolling after academic and/or financial aid suspension will enter on probation for one payment period and must meet with a counselor and complete an Academic Plan and comply with any specific conditions established by the counselor or LSC policy.
+All students who are re-enrolling after academic and/or financial aid suspension will enter on probation for one payment period and must meet with an Advisor or Counselor and complete an Academic Success Plan and comply with any specific conditions established in the plan or LSC policy.
 Failure to do so will result in immediate suspension.

 - Has met the institution’s cumulative grade point average and completion percentage standards, the student shall be returned to good academic standing.

-- Has not met the institution’s cumulative grade point average and completion percentage standards but has earned a 2.5 or better and completed 100% of semester credits and met the conditions specified in his/her academic plan, the student shall retain his/her eligibility for a subsequent payment period.
+- Has not met the institution’s cumulative grade point average and completion percentage standards but has earned a 2.5 or better and completed 100% of semester credits and met the conditions specified in their academic success plan, the student shall retain their financial aid eligibility under an academic success plan for a subsequent payment period.

-- Has not met the institution’s cumulative grade point average and completion percentage standards and has also not met the conditions specified in his/her academic plan, the student shall be re-suspended immediately upon completion of the evaluation.
+- Has not met the institution’s cumulative grade point average and completion percentage standards and has also not met the conditions specified in their academic success plan, the student shall be re-suspended immediately upon completion of the evaluation.

-The College will notify the student via his/her student email account any time the student is placed in warning status, or suspended from the institution.
+The college will notify the student via their student email account any time the student is placed in warning status or suspended from the institution.
 Notification of warning status will include the conditions of the warning status.
 Notification of suspension will include the process by which a student may appeal for reinstatement.

-An institution shall notify a student via his/her student e-mail any time a student is placed on a probation, and shall include the standards the student is expected to meet or the academic plan the student is expected to complete in order to remain enrolled and/or retain financial aid eligibility at the end of the next payment period.
+The college shall notify a student via their student e-mail any time a student is placed on a probation, and shall include the standards the student is expected to meet or the academic success plan the student is expected to complete in order to remain enrolled and/or retain financial aid eligibility at the end of the next payment period.